Electrical Systems

 Ohm's law

-The law describing the relationship between voltage, amperage, and resistance.
-Ohm's law states that volts equals amperes multiplied by ohms.
+The law that describes the relationship between voltage, amperage, and resistance.
+Ohm's Law states that voltages is equal to the current, measured in amperes, multiplied by the resistance, measured in ohms.

 oscilloscopes